an3sarmiento/testJenkins/README.md

 # testJenkins
-This is a Jenkins repo to test peipelines
+This is a Jenkins repo to test pipelines